return42/sphkerneldoc/doc/books/linux_tv/media/v4l/diff-v4l.rst

 ======

-The V4L ``VIDIOCGTUNER`` and ``VIDIOCSTUNER`` ioctl and struct ``video_tuner`` can be used to enumerate the tuners of a V4L TV or radio device.
+The V4L ``VIDIOCGTUNER`` and ``VIDIOCSTUNER`` ioctl and struct :c:type:`struct video_tuner` can be used to enumerate the tuners of a V4L TV or radio device.
 The equivalent V4L2 ioctls are :ref:`VIDIOC_G_TUNER <vidioc-g-tuner>` and :ref:`VIDIOC_S_TUNER <vidioc-g-tuner>` using struct :ref:`v4l2_tuner <v4l2-tuner>`.
 Tuners are covered in :ref:`tuner`.